 Why do you include a kosher key on your recipes?
 The vast majority of recipes on this website are kosher-style, meaning no pork or shellfish.
 I also do my best to keep dairy and meat recipes separate for the sake of my kosher readers.
-From time to time a contributor will share an article about a non-kosher food or dish; those posts are clearly marked “non-kosher.”
+From time to time a contributor will share an article about a non-kosher ingredient or recipe; those posts are clearly marked “non-kosher.”

 How did you learn so much about keeping kosher?
 Part of my conversion to Judaism included learning about the kosher laws.
 I also educated myself about the subject when trying to decide if keeping kosher was right for me.
 I do not keep kosher personally, and I am by no means a kosher expert, but I have learned quite a bit about the subject.
 I’m happy to share what I have learned with you.
 If you have a question, feel free to comment on my blog and ask!

 Do you have any hobbies besides cooking?
 I love to write and travel… and write about traveling!
 I especially love to visit other countries and try new foods I’ve never tasted before.
 I am also a screenwriter and family entertainment producer… yes, I lead a dual life as both a food blogger and a storyteller.
 Life is funny!

 What is your favorite cookbook?
 This is a very tough question to answer.
 I love so many cookbooks, for so many reasons!
 I am a big fan of my late friend Gil Marks’ cookbooks as well as his historical research, so I must give him a mention here.
 I often blog about my other friends when their cookbooks are published.
 If I come across something great, I will blog about it to share it with all of you!

 I have a recipe and/or a family story I’d like you to blog about.
 Where can I submit it?
 I absolutely love hearing and blogging about family food stories!
 If you have a story and/or recipe you’d like me to consider, please submit it here.